Listing of Free (or Cheap) Local Activities for You and Your Family

 The First Friday of each month check out the Easttown Library for their free family movie showing at 7pm.
-Note: sometimes the movies are not on the first Friday – check with the library for the exact details.
+In the summer the movies are held outside under the stars Note: sometimes the movies are not on the first Friday – check with the library for the exact details.

 Library Activities for Children, Teens, Families, Adults

 Check each library for MANY on-going or one-time free or low-cost activities.
 There are book groups, summer reading programs (usually begin in June), film series, lectures, tons of kids activities (teens too), and lots more.
 There are great adult programs as well (including computer training, tax assistance, etc.).
 These are terrific resources for our community.

 Easttown Library & Information Center Click on Programs to see the current offerings

 Tredyffrin & Paoli Libraries Click on Programs & Events to see the current offerings

 FREE Activities for Families and Kids in Philadelphia